arturdryomov/talks/2018-05-26-kotlin-max-payne/slides.md

 ---

-# Gradle Kotlin DSL: Groovy is in the air
+# Groovy is in the air

 ```groovy
 // Groovy